-members: Christopher Thomas Allen w/current collaborators Jude Greenaway, Rob Rainbow
+members: Christopher Thomas Allen / integrating or collaboration over the years with Brede Korsmo, Jude Greenaway, Rob Rainbow

 The Surgeons' website makes us think of Xenakis' Polytrope as performed at Cluny in Paris in 1972.
 Even watching the film documentation of this event is a mind altering experience, an expanding fusion of sound and light.

-A relatively recent project, The Light Surgeons consider and experiment with a large number of the variables surrounding vampling such as the delivery mechanism (slide, video, 16mm projectors), multi-screening/altering performance spaces.
-They also seem to be able to handle moving between narrative and abstract content.
-Their approach takes the kind of perspectivism inherent in using found video/footage and expands it to the whole process, a sort of deleuzian "eye of the insect".
+The Light Surgeons began in 1995, and the project was to consider and experiment with a large number of audio-visual variables and approaches, including vampling.
+The delivery mechanisms have been varied as well: slide, video, 16mm projectors, multi-screening/altering performance spaces.
+They also seem to be able to handle moving between narrative and abstract content, such as their subtle "hi-fi" remix of material from Vidor's Fountainhead "Z-axis".
+Their approach takes the kind of perspectivism inherent in found video/footage using and expands it to the whole process, a sort of deleuzian "eye of the insect"- mixing as well computer generated graphic material and appropriated video, both "clean" and often altered beautifully beyond recognition, maintaining all the while it's original material presence.

 "The Light Surgeons' live performances are a collage of capsule narratives and audiovisual material taken from many different international viewpoints.
 The show has evolved over several years with the support of onedotzero digital film festival and contains all original video footage, photography and audio, which together form an exploded, expressionistic documentary that crosses road movie with social political essay."